Before Understanding VoIP and SIP Servers, What Is a Protocol?

-Everything on the internet is data.
-A protocol is a way for two machines to talk to each other and understand each other’s data.
+“Protocol” is one of those terms that everyone has heard thousands of times without really knowing what it means.
+To keep it simple, consider everything on the internet as data.
+A protocol is a way for two machines to “talk” to each other and understand each other’s data.

 The protocol contains all the necessary information for the machines on each end (“endpoints”) to communicate.